6 foods to fight sleep deprivation

 Raw veg with a side of hummus can provide this crunch in addition to plenty of protein and a range of energy-boosting nutrients such as B vitamins, vitamin C, iron and magnesium.
 Why not check out this delicious recipe for protein-packed chickpea and lentil hummus if you need any more convincing?

-3 – Nuts and seeds
+3. Nuts and seeds

 Speaking of snacks, nuts and seeds are another good option if you’re looking for something to satisfy your hunger pangs without draining your energy levels.
-Similar to eggs, these offer an excellent balance of healthy fats and protein without the worry of sugar – almonds, chia seeds and pumpkin seeds are some of my especial favourites.
+Similar to eggs, these offer an excellent balance of healthy fats and protein without the worry of sugar – almonds, chia seeds and pumpkin seeds are some of my special favourites.

 Of course, chia seeds have an amazing reputation when it comes to maintaining healthy energy levels, being a great source of omega-3 fatty acids and fibre.
-Almonds, on the other hand, provide plenty of protein, magnesium and vitamin E whilst pumpkin seeds are rich in immune-boosting zinc and iron.
+Almonds, on the other hand, provide plenty of protein, magnesium and vitamin E, whilst pumpkin seeds are rich in immune-boosting zinc and iron.
 Of course, eating nuts and seeds on their own isn’t for everyone but thankfully you can easily incorporate them into bakes – just take a look at these delicious, supercharged Cinnamon and Chia Seed Energy Balls.

-Coffee is probably your beverage of choice when you find yourself yawning at your work desk but this milky, often sugary, drink can actually do more damage than good when it comes to your sleep.
+Coffee is probably your beverage of choice when you find yourself yawning at your desk but this milky (often sugary!) drink can actually do more damage than good when it comes to your sleep.
 That’s why I often recommend sticking to a more natural option such as green tea.

-Yes, the same stuff that’s found in coffee; however, the caffeine contained in green tea is moderated by an amino acid called L-theanine, which actually has a calming effect and aids concentration.
-Now this doesn’t mean that you can just go and gulp down all the green tea you want without any repercussions but, overall, it’s a more nourishing alternative.
+Yes, the same stuff that’s found in coffee!
+However, the caffeine contained in green tea is moderated by an amino acid called L-theanine, which actually has a calming effect and aids concentration.
+Now, this doesn’t mean that you can just go and gulp down all the green tea you want without any repercussions but, overall, it’s a more nourishing alternative.

-It’s these nutrients that can go a long way towards fighting those sleepy symptoms – blueberries, for example, are particularly rich in antioxidant polyphenols whilst raspberries may help to increase your levels of the satiety hormone, leptin.3 Even strawberries are thought to help balance blood sugar levels!
+It’s these nutrients that can go a long way towards fighting those sleepy symptoms – blueberries, for example, are particularly rich in antioxidant polyphenols; whilst raspberries may help to increase your levels of the satiety hormone, leptin.3 Even strawberries are thought to help balance blood sugar levels!

 I started this list with a suggestion for a fatigue-fighting breakfast so it only seems right that I finish this list with one.
 Porridge is a staple in most health food lists and for good reason – oats are an excellent source of fibre that can help to balance your blood sugar levels and support your digestive functions.

 Porridge also offers plenty of B vitamins which can help to give your energy levels a boost, plus a good amount of magnesium, an essential mineral when it comes to supporting your mood, muscles, joints and metabolism!
 There’s plenty of different ways to make porridge – you can serve it with berries and nuts or even add some cinnamon for a slightly sweeter, spicier flavour.